Honda Odyssey years to avoid — most common problems

 So, our team wanted to give you a heads-up about the manufacturing fault for the 3.5-liter V6 in the fourth generation when some pistons weren’t produced to be as durable as predicted.
 Because of the issues caused by poor heat treatments, these pistons were prone to premature wear and it could evolve into a much bigger engine issue.

+Drivers have reported engine problems such as fuel or oil breaching into the engine or inconsistent RPM levels while idle.
 There was also the issue caused by the timing belt teeth separation which sometimes led to a seized engine.

-Airbag malfunctions
+3. Airbag malfunctions

 We know this one sounds a bit scary since it’s a matter of driving safety, but you can rest assured – Honda issued major recalls to deal with airbag problems.
 However, we still have to go through these to warn you about the potential risk in buying certain model years.

-Airbag issues started with the 2002 model year when Honda experts noticed that the pressure buildup in the passenger’s side and frontal airbags isn’t appropriate.
+Airbag issues started with the 2002 model year when Honda experts noticed that the pressure buildup in the passenger’s side and frontal airbags wasn’t appropriate.
 So, in case of deployment, it could lead to seriously damaging explosions and metal fragments being released.

 Recalls associated with the airbag issues continued for 2002, 2003, and 2004 models, as well as 2013 where there was a risk of the passenger’s side airbag not deploying.

-Braking system faults
+4. Braking system faults

-While that leads to a soft brake pedal and serious safety issues, there was also a problem with rear brake calipers that sometimes even caused warped discs.
+While that led to a soft brake pedal and serious safety issues, there was also a problem with rear brake calipers that sometimes even caused warped discs.
 These issues are mostly related to the fifth-generation Odyssey.

-Which Honda Odyssey years to avoid?
+Worst Honda Odyssey years to avoid

-Second-generation Honda Odyssey (1999-2001 and 2003 model years)
+Second-generation Honda Odyssey (2001-2003 model years)

 The first generation Odyssey started production in 1994 and it didn’t have many known issues that drivers have complained about.
 However, we can’t say the same for the second-gen Odyssey, with transmission failures and problems that started in 1999.

-Along with that production year, 2001 and 2003 Odyssey somewhat had the most transmission problems, although it seems to have caught up with the entire generation.
 The only model year without many transmission complaints is the 2000 Odyssey, so that’s one option.
 The other one is to go for a recalled model if you can confirm that the problematic parts have been replaced.

 Third-generation Honda Odyssey (2005-2006 model years)